-Print out, in color if possible, the two pro guides from http://dangerousthings.com/pro, specifically the Introduction to Implantable Transponders for Professionals, and the Professional Guide to 2x12mm Transponder Installation documents.
+Print out, in color if possible, these two pro guides; the Introduction to Implantable Transponders for Professionals, and the Professional Guide to 2x12mm Transponder Installation.

 Call local piercers in your area to schedule an appointment to simply come in and talk about a specific piercing you want.
 Do not talk about the implant or go into detail on the phone, just say you’d like to talk to them before you decide to get a piercing.
 They should be happy to have you come in and chat.